District of Columbia Public Library: Books from Birth

 The D.C.
 Public Library runs a program called Books from Birth.
 The program is for children aged newborn to 5.
 All enrolled children receive a book in the mail every month.
 All children who live in the District are eligible.
 The program runs in partnership with Imagination Library, a nonprofit run by singer Dolly Parton's Dollywood Foundation.
 The D.C. program launched in 2016, and as of November 2017, 57 percent of eligible children are enrolled (27,000 children).

-Non-resident privileges
+Library cards

-The District of Columbia Public library issues library cards without charge to non-residents who work in, pay property taxes to, or go to school in the District of Columbia.
-It also will issue them to residents of jurisdictions that will reciprocate for District of Columbia residents, this includes residents of Montgomery and Prince George's Counties in Maryland, as well as residents of the cities of Alexandria, Fairfax, and Falls Church, and Arlington, Fairfax, Frederick, Loudoun and Prince William counties in Virginia.
-Residents of other areas not otherwise qualifying may obtain a card for $20 a year.
+The District of Columbia Public library issues library cards without charge to D.C. residents, as well as to non-residents who work in, pay property taxes to, or go to school in the District of Columbia.
+It also will issue them to residents of jurisdictions that reciprocate for District of Columbia residents: Montgomery and Prince George's Counties in Maryland; the cities of Alexandria, Fairfax, and Falls Church; and Arlington, Fairfax, Frederick, Loudoun, and Prince William counties in Virginia.
+Residents of other areas may obtain a card for $20 a year.